Scientific writing: IMRaD format

+Large language models in scientific writing

+Artificial intelligence in scientific writing is considered by scholars to be a new dilemma for the scientific community.
+Large language models like ChatGPT have been demonstrated to be useful tools in the research and draft creation process, summarizing information and creating basic text structures, and they have also shown to be of utility in the review process by improving drafts and editing, reducing the revision time and the number of grammatical errors present.
+However, they have also raised questions about the morality of their utilization and the disparities they may widen if they stop being free.

+Additionally, the scientific community discusses the possibility of unintended plagiarism when utilizing artificial intelligence programs, as texts generated by chatbots have passed plagiarism detectors as completely original work, making it impossible for other scientists in the peer-review process to differentiate a person-written article from one written by artificial intelligence.

 Scientific report

 The stages of the scientific method are often incorporated into sections of scientific reports.
 The first section is typically the abstract, followed by the introduction, methods, results, conclusions, and acknowledgments.
 The introduction discusses the issue studied and discloses the hypothesis tested in the experiment.
-The step-by-step procedure, notable observations, and relevant data collected are all included in methods and results.
+The step-by-step procedure, notable observations, and relevant data collected are all included in the methods and results.
 The discussion section consists of the author's analysis and interpretations of the data.
 Additionally, the author may choose to discuss any discrepancies with the experiment that could have altered the results.
 The conclusion summarizes the experiment and will make inferences about the outcomes.
 The paper will typically end with an acknowledgments section, giving proper attribution to any other contributors besides the main author(s).
-In order to get published, papers must go through peer review by experts with significant knowledge in the field.
-During this process, papers may get rejected or edited with adequate justification.
+To get published, papers must go through peer review by experts with significant knowledge in the field.
+During this process, papers may get rejected or edited without adequate justification.

 This historically emerged form of argument has been periodically criticized for obscuring the process or investigation, eliminating the incorrect guesses, false leads, and errors that may have occurred before coming to the final method, data, explanation, and argument presented in the published paper.
 This lack of transparency was criticized by Joseph Priestley as early as 1767 as mystifying the research process and more recently for similar reasons by Nobel Laureate Peter Medawar in a BBC talk in 1964.

+Ethical considerations in scientific writing

+Ethical principles are fundamental to the practice of scientific writing, ensuring integrity, transparency, and accountability in the dissemination of research findings.
+Adhering to ethical standards not only upholds the credibility of scientific literature but also promotes trust among researchers, institutions, and the broader public.

+Plagiarism

+Plagiarism, the appropriation of another person's ideas, words, or work without proper attribution, is a serious ethical violation in scientific writing.
+Authors are obligated to accurately cite sources and give credit to the original creators of ideas or information.
+Plagiarism undermines academic integrity and can result in severe consequences, including retraction of publications and damage to one's reputation.